3 Ways Pentecost Shows Us the Future

 This annual holy day has even more to tell us about the future than the past.
 Here’s what happens when we look at Pentecost through the lens of the future.

-But Pentecost is more than a memorial in the rearview mirror.
-In fact, some of the most important aspects of Pentecost are ones that point us toward the future.
-Let’s take a look at some of these signposts and see what they can show us about God’s plan for humanity.
+Let’s take a look at three of these signposts and see what they can show us about God’s plan for humanity.

 1. The Day of the Lord

 God didn’t give His Spirit to Christ’s disciples in secret.
 On the Day of Pentecost, A.D.
 31, nearby crowds heard “a sound from heaven, as of a rushing mighty wind” (Acts 2:2).
-As those crowds hurried in to see what was happening, they were bewildered to discover the disciples speaking in their own native languages (Acts 2:6-8, 9-11).

 Peter, one of the disciples, explained to the “amazed and perplexed” onlookers what was happening by referencing an ancient prophecy from the book of Joel (verses 12-16).
-In that prophecy, God promised to “pour out of My Spirit on all flesh” ( verse 17) and cause His servants to speak under His inspiration—exactly what was happening before their very eyes.
+In that prophecy, God promised to “pour out of My Spirit on all flesh” (verse 17) and cause His servants to speak under His inspiration—exactly what was happening before their very eyes.

 But there was more to Joel’s prophecy.
 God also promised: